0PKunal/url-to-qr/README.md

 This repository provides:
 - `qr-code-cli.py`: A command-line tool to generate QR codes from text/URLs and save them as image files.
 - `qr-code.py`: A small Python module that exposes functions/classes to create QR codes programmatically.
-- `qr-code.html`: A minimal client-side demo for generating QR codes in the browser.

 Use the CLI for quick QR creation, the module when integrating into your applications, and the HTML page for a fast visual test in the browser.